ska-telescope/ansible-playbooks/docs/src/playbooks/upgrade_helm.md

     kubectl get all -A
 ```

-It may happen that some of your `pv`/`pvc` deployments are not running - you can delete them using `kubectl` and redeploy with `make redeploy` as above.
+It may happen that some of your `pv`/`pvc` deployments do not run properly - you can delete them using `kubectl` and redeploy with `make redeploy` as above.